jeffellin/machine-cloudformation/README.md

 Run the make script within to build the driver binary. airname jeff --cloudformation-keypath /Users/jellin/.ssh/id_rsa --cloudformation-use-private-address  dockerdemo
 ```
-- Code has been tested with docker-machine .51
+- Code has been tested with docker-machine .52
----
-Todo
-- Fix issue when Stack Creation fails,  the process will hang forver
-- Test on .51 which this branch is vendorized with.